Nonassociatuve generalization of supersymmetry: Introduction

 \section{Introduction}

 Supersymmetry is one of the important parts of the paradigm of modern physics.
 Nonassociativity is a rare guest in modern theoretical physics.
-Nevertheless in Ref. \cite{okubo1995} many examples of nonassociativity in physics are considered.
-At the moment following nonassociative topics are considered: the classification of quaternionic and octonionic realizations of Clifford algebras and spinors \cite{Carrion:2003ve}; nonassociative octonionic ternary gauge field theories based on a ternary bracket are considered \cite{Castro:2012zzb}; octonionic electrodynamics and Dirac equation \cite{Gogberashvili:2005cp} \cite{Gogberashvili:2005xb}; gauge theory on nonassociative spaces \cite{Beggs:2005zt}; nonassociative geometry and discrete space-time \cite{Sabinin:2001pd}; the Standard model within nonassociative geometry \cite{Wulkenhaar:1996at}.
+Nevertheless, Ref. \cite{okubo1995} offers many examples in the use of nonassociativity in physics.
+At the present time, the following nonassociative topics are under consideration: the classification of quaternionic and octonionic realizations of Clifford algebras and spinors \cite{Carrion:2003ve}; nonassociative octonionic ternary gauge field theories based on a ternary bracket \cite{Castro:2012zzb}; octonionic electrodynamics and the Dirac equation \cite{Gogberashvili:2005xb,Gogberashvili:2005cp}; gauge theory on nonassociative spaces \cite{Beggs:2005zt}; nonassociative geometry and a discrete spacetime \cite{Sabinin:2001pd}; the Standard model within nonassociative geometry~\cite{Wulkenhaar:1996at}.

-Here we would like to show that the supersymmetry has a nonassociative generalization, to give exact definitions of three and four associators, to show that in a special case of the definition of four associator this associator will be connected with the angular momentum operator and discuss some interesting problems arising with obtained decomposition of quantum operators.
+Here we would like to show that the supersymmetry has a nonassociative generalization; to give exact definitions of three and four associators; to show that for a special definition of a four associator, this associator will be connected with the angular momentum operator; and to discuss some interesting problems arising from the obtained decomposition of quantum operators.
+In this connection, it is necessary to note a four-dimensional nontrivial extension of the Poincar\'e algebra, distinct from the supersymmetry -- the so-called fractional supersymmetry \cite{fsusy,Mohammedi:2003qx}.
+In supersymmetry, the extensions of the Poincar\'e algebra are obtained from a square root of the translations, $QQ \sim P$.
+In cubic supersymmetry, new algebras occur as a result of using of associator $\left[ Q, Q, Q \right] \sim P$, see Ref.~\cite{Rausch de Traubenberg:2003bi}.

+Another interesting approach to extend supersymmetry is a ternary algebra.
+Ternary algebras may give a unified description of Lie algebras and superalgebras \cite{Bars:1978yx}.
+In Ref. \cite{Castro:2014tda} the nonassociative and noncommutative octonionic ternary gauge ﬁeld theory based on a ternary-bracket structure involving the octonion algebra is considered.
+The ternary bracket obeys the Nambu fundamental identity and was developed by Yamazaki \cite{Yamazaki:2008gg}.